 But, let’s face it, the bills have to be paid, and it sure is nice to get paid for doing something that you are motivated to do anyway.
 So, whether you’re looking for a side gig to bring in some extra cash, or you want to completely change careers, to teach online can be a great solution.

 Of course, many people – perhaps you – are justifiably hesitant about teaching online.
-Sometimes it seems too good to be true.
+It may seem too good to be true.
 Can you really make money teaching online?

 It’s a question I’ve heard many times over my almost twenty years in the learning industry.
-Not all online teaching is incredibly lucrative, but it is possible just about anyone to teach online and make at least some money sharing your knowledge with others.
+The truth is not all online teaching is incredibly lucrative, but it is possible for just about anyone to teach online and make at least some money sharing their knowledge with others.

-In this post, we’ll cover some of the key aspects of how to teach online and provide the key information you will need to get started.
+In this post, we’ll cover some of the essential aspects of how to teach online, how to make money teaching online, and the information you will need to get started.

 Ways to teach online

 There are a number of ways people can start teaching online, but the two main paths are either to teach for someone else (i.e., be an employee or contractor) or teach for yourself (i.e., be your own boss).

 Just as (or more) importantly, you limit your earning potential when you teach for someone else.
 For people coming to teaching online because they want to make more than the pittance teaches are usually paid, working for an established company is probably not be the best solution.

 Thankfully, there are other ways to teach online without spending thousands to get get the required credentials or having to rely on teaching jobs that someone else controls.
-And – when successful – these other ways have better long-term income prospects.
-With a little planning and a healthy dose of motivation, you can teach your own lessons or courses online, on any subject, and with a multitude of ways to monetize, you can quickly start generating an impressive income.
+And – when successful – these other ways have much better long-term income prospects.
+With a little planning and a healthy dose of motivation, you can teach your own lessons or courses online on just about any subject.
+And, with a multitude of ways to monetize your teaching, you can start to generate income relatively quickly.

 It’s important to realize from the start that there’s no single standard teaching online model.
 You don’t have to create a traditional course to be a teacher.
 This gives you the freedom to create content on any subject, in any format, and monetize your expertise however works best for you.